MichalSoszko/mdp-workshop/Session 2b - hands-on exercises.md

 4. The task: Check the docs for generic `accepted_values` test in https://docs.getdbt.com/docs/build/tests#generic-tests and apply it on `order_status` column.
 Values stored in this columns should be `Shipped`, `Complete`, `Cancelled`, `Processing` and `Returned` only, nulls are not allowed.

 5. The task: Experiment and add couple more built-in generic tests to other resources in your project.
-For more detailed instructions about seeds YAML properties file please refer to dbt documentation: https://docs.getdbt.com/reference/seed-properties
+If you decide to test seeds, check the documentation (https://docs.getdbt.com/reference/seed-properties) to learn more about about seeds YAML properties.

 ## Create and apply your custom generic test